Capacity Building Working GroupCopyright: © Timo Merki

 A matchmaking meeting with the University of Ghana was organized by the German Academic Exchange Service (DAAD) in the first quarter of 2021.
-A first cooperation on "Water-Energy-Food", initiated by RWTH's International Office, is planned and a joint summer school on the topic is to be organized with partners of the IDEA League in October 2021.
+A first cooperation on Water, Energy, Food, and the Environment, initiated by RWTH's International Office, is planned, and a joint autumn school on the topic is to be organized with partners of the IDEA League in October 2021.
 Based on this, further collaborations will be explored.

 Furthermore, RWTH is currently in talks with Kwame Nkrumah University of Science and Technology, and a joint virtual matchmaking workshop to establish cooperation is to be organized in the second half of 2021.

-The Georgian-German Science Bridge, which was initiated by Forschungszentrum Jülich, has existed for more than ten years and includes, on the part of RWTH, cooperations in physics in particular.
+The Georgian-German Science Bridge, which Forschungszentrum Jülich initiated, has existed for more than ten years and includes, on the part of RWTH, cooperations in physics in particular.